bitprj/tinyhats/README.md

 2. Edit the Public Access settings to match the configuration below:

 ![](https://i.imgur.com/u6ZrfvH.png)
-3. Leave all other settings as deafult and click `Create bucket`.
+3. Leave all other settings as defult and click `Create bucket`.

 #### Allowing public access
 On the S3 console, click on the newly created S3 bucket by identifying it with the name you assigned it to.
 (Example: `tinyhats`)